Sections

 Dr. Jincheng Huang, Associate Professor at the School of Energy and Power Engineering, Changsha University of Science and Technology.
 His research focuses on new energy and low-carbon technologies, particularly perovskite solar cells and small molecule conversion (e.g., CH4, CO2, H2O).
 He has led projects funded by the National Natural Science Foundation, “Chunhui Plan” cooperative scientific research project of Chinese Ministry of Education, the Hunan Provincial Natural Science Foundation, as well as multiple industry collaboration projects.
 He has published over 20 academic papers.

-Section 13: Transportation-Energy Integration-(Chairs: Songtao Lv & Zhuoyin Peng)
+Section 13: Transportation Energy Integration-(Chairs: Songtao Lv & Wei Hao & Jianguo Wei & Zhuoyin Peng)

 The integration of transportation and energy systems has become an inevitable trend in the current era, offering strong momentum for the sustainable development of both the economy and society.
 As global attention to environmental protection and sustainability continues to grow, advancing technologies that enable the convergence of transportation and energy holds increasing practical significance.